TUITION AND FINANCIAL AID

 -

-If eligible, refunds are disbursed within 30 days of the official withdrawal date.
+If eligible, any applicable refund will be processed within forty-five (45) calendar days from the official withdrawal date.

 5. Additional Refund Guidelines